aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

 have a Spark 2.1.x cluster that can connect to your Hive metastore and export metadata to plain files on S3.

-1. Add a MySQL connector jar available to the Spark cluster in the master and all worker nodes, and include the jar in the Spark driver class path as well as with the `--jars` parameter in the `spark-submit` command.
+1. Make the MySQL connector jar available to the Spark cluster on master and all worker nodes, and include the jar in the Spark driver class path as well as with the `--jars` and `--driver-class-path` parameters in the `spark-submit` command.
 You can download the MySql connector [here at MySql.com](https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.42.tar.gz).

-   If you use EMR to do this configuration, you can run the EMR bootstrap script `emr_bootstrap_action.sh` included in the `shell` folder, and then provide `--jars /usr/lib/hadoop/mysql-connector-java-5.1.42-bin.jar` in the spark-submit script.
+   If you use EMR to do this configuration, you can run the EMR bootstrap script `emr_bootstrap_action.sh` included in the `shell` folder, and then provide `--jars /usr/lib/hadoop/mysql-connector-java-5.1.42-bin.jar` and `--driver-class-path <spark-default-driver-classpath>:/usr/lib/hadoop/mysql-connector-java-5.1.42-bin.jar` in the spark-submit script.
+See [EMR documentation](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-bootstrap.html) for how to run Bootstrap script on EMR.

 2. Submit the `hive_metastore_migration.py` Spark script to your Spark cluster using the following parameters: